Big Wild Goose Pagoda

 - Location: Yanta Road, Da Ci’en Temple, Yanta District, Xi’an, Shaanxi Province

-What to See in and around the Big Wild Goose Pagoda
+What to See in and around the Giant Wild Goose Pagoda

 Da Ci’en Temple

-In the third story of Big Wild Goose Pagoda, the precious Buddha Sarira and the model of Big Wild Goose Pagoda are placed on a wooden seat.
+In the third story of Giant Wild Goose Pagoda, the precious Buddha Sarira and the model of the pagoda are placed on a wooden seat.
 The Sarira was a gift that an Indian Buddhist abbot send to Xuanzang.
 It is a rare Buddhist treasure that Xuanzang brought back from India and was preserved in the pagoda since it was completed.

 There are two pieces of palm-leaf scriptures have been preserved on the fourth story of Dayan Pagoda.
 Each piece is about 40 centimeters (15.8 inches) long and 7 centimeters (2.8 inches) wide.
 They have been enshrined with dense Sanskrit scripts on.
 It is said that there are no more than 10 scholars know the Sanskrit in the world, thus they are precious and mysterious.